 VII.
-March - Upcoming
+March - Upcoming (Tentatively postponed until April)

-- a) Highlights and analysis of the Town's major and most impactful revenues; and - b) Options for consideration to ease into / out of expenditure priorities, if warranted.
+- a) Highlights and analysis of the Town's major and most impactful revenues; and - b) Options for consideration to ease into / out of expenditure priorities, if warranted. - Tentatively postponed until April, unless a risk indicator is identified to be signaling an onset of materially adverse conditions that could be detrimental to the Town's financial condition.